connect

 }

-There are some creative ways to use this dynamically that will provide value based on your situation.
+There are some creative ways to use this dynamically that can provide value depending on your situation.

-• Using namespaced globals that can be passed from your test will give you more control to use stub methods for assertions in your test, and to choose values based on situation needed
+Using namespaced globals passed from your test gives you more control over stub methods for assertions and lets you choose values based on the situation.

 let wasCalled;